ricardohigginson/sql_movies_project/README.md

 - Higher budgets are associated with higher median revenue, but budget alone does not guarantee strong ROI.
 - Oscar-winning movies tend to have higher ratings than non-winning movies.
-- Adventure, Animation, Fantasy, and Sci-Fi perform strongly by median revenue.
-- Runtime has a weak positive relationship with rating.
 - Some Oscar-recognised directors combine repeated nominations with strong revenue performance.

 ## Data Sources